ropensci/excluder/README.md

 df <- qualtrics_text %>%
   exclude_progress() %>%
   exclude_duration(min_duration = 100)
-#> ℹ 6 out of 100 rows with incomplete progress were excluded, leaving 94 rows.
+#> i 6 out of 100 rows with incomplete progress were excluded, leaving 94 rows.
-#> ℹ 2 out of 94 rows of short and/or long duration were excluded, leaving 92 rows.
+#> i 2 out of 94 rows of short and/or long duration were excluded, leaving 92 rows.
 dim(df)
 #> [1] 92 16
 ```